ApexRMS/landfireupdate/README.md

 ### SyncroSim Options

 More detailed information about the SyncroSim library, project, and scenarios can be set here, including the file owner and descriptions.
+Note that `scenarioNames` and `scenarioDescriptions` both must have the same length as `mapzonesToKeep`.

 `ssimJobs` can also be set here specify the default maximum number of jobs in the generated SyncroSim library.
 This is not to be confused with the `nThreads`